 Whether it’s for marketing, sales, or customer relationship management, automation offers an incredible amount of value to solar businesses.
 If you’ve done the same thing more than twice, then it likely can be automated.
 Within it, you can achieve greater precision and speed, all the while removing any headaches associated with those tasks.

 Automating parts of the customer journey also helps a business organize around their goals.
 Our customer Lighthouse Solar knew that they wanted to encourage their employees to focus on more high-value tasks, but low-level customer demands sucked up too much time.
 Lighthouse’s owner told us that before they started using Bodhi, project managers were spending up to 50% of their time on customer communications, and their sales teams were spending 15% of their time chasing after status updates for their old customers.
-Bodhi was able to automate the majority of these tasks, allowing each project manager to reclaim 10 hours per week and enabling sales teams to focus on other tasks.
+By using Bodhi as their solar project management software, Lighthouse was able to automate the majority of these tasks, allowing each project manager to reclaim 10 hours per week and enabling sales teams to focus on other tasks.

 Automation also helps an organization scale.
 This is incredibly important, as solar adoption soars.
 Installers need to be able to capitalize on this interest around solar without necessarily needing to grow their headcount of project managers.
 Bodhi customer Arch Solar reported that after implementing Bodhi, they were able to do 20% more in sales without adding anyone to the operations staff.